k-nuth/domain/README.md

 ### Windows

-Visual Studio solutions are maintained for all libbitcoin libraries.
+Visual Studio solutions are maintained for all bitprim libraries.
 NuGet packages exist for dependencies with the exceptions of the optional ZLib, PNG, and QREncode (required for QR code functionality).
 ICU is integrated into Windows and therefore not required as an additional dependency when using ICU features.

-> The libbitcoin execution environment supports `Windows XP Service Pack 2` and newer.
+> The bitprim execution environment supports `Windows XP Service Pack 2` and newer.

 #### Upgrade Compiler

-Libbitcoin requires a C++11 compiler, which means **Visual Studio 2013** minimum.
+Bitprim requires a C++11 compiler, which means **Visual Studio 2013** minimum.
 Additionally a pre-release compiler must be installed as an update to Visual Studio.
 Download and install the following tools as necessary.
 Both are available free of charge:

 * [Visual Studio 2013 Express](http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx)
 * [November 2013 CTP Compiler](http://www.microsoft.com/en-us/download/details.aspx?id=41151)

 #### Create Local NuGet Repository

-Dependencies apart from the libbitcoin libraries are available as [NuGet packages](https://www.nuget.org/packages?q=evoskuil).
-The libbitcoin solution files are configured with references to these packages.
+Dependencies apart from the bitprim libraries are available as [NuGet packages](https://www.nuget.org/packages?q=evoskuil).
+The bitprim solution files are configured with references to these packages.
 To avoid redundancies these references expect a [NuGet.config](http://docs.nuget.org/docs/release-notes/nuget-2.1) in a central location.

-The required set of NuGet packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the libbitcoin solution.
+The required set of NuGet packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the bitprim solution.
 The NuGet package manager will automatically download missing packages, either from the build scripts or after prompting you in the Visual Studio environment.
 For your reference these are the required packages:

 * Packages maintained by [sergey.shandar](http://www.nuget.org/profiles/sergey.shandar)
  * [boost](http://www.nuget.org/packages/boost)